Couchers-org/couchers/app/readme.md

 If you are using the local backend, you can log in with the username "aapeli" and the password "Aapeli's password".
 This comes from the [dummy data](https://github.com/Couchers-org/couchers/blob/develop/app/backend/src/data/dummy_users.json).
 Also, anything which would send an email, like trying to sign up, prints the email to the log of the backend docker container.

 If you are using the live dev api, it will send you real emails so you can sign up.
 However, all links will point to next.couchershq.org.
 If you want to open them with the couchers frontend you are working on locally, change the links to http://localhost:3000/rest/of/the/url.
 There's also a test user - ask on slack for the password.

-### I want to do frontend development without running the backend locally in Docker

-You can follow the instructions to target the live dev api in `web/readme.md`, or use [Gitpod](https://gitpod.io/#https://github.com/Couchers-org/couchers).

 ### Why is there a vercel link?